linnienaryshkin/langchain/aws/exam.md

   - SageMaker Pipelines | orchestration and automation of ML workflows
   - SageMaker Model Registry | catalog, version, and manage ML models
   - SageMaker Feature Store | centralized repository for storing and sharing ML features
-  - SageMaker Data Wrangler | visual interface to import, clean, transform, and analyze data.
-Fix bias by balancing the dataset
   - SageMaker MLflow | track, organize, view, analyze, and compare iterative ML experimentation to gain comparative insights and register and deploy your best-performing models
   - SageMaker Model Dashboard | monitor and manage your models in real-time
   - SageMaker Inference endpoint | allows clients to invoke deployed models